Snowflake-Labs/sfguide-spcs-cortex-reactjs-flask-app/README.md

 ### User Interaction

-In the application, clicking on **Generate Call Summary** button will call `/llmpfs` endpoint served by the Flask backend--which will call Snowflake Cortex function `snowflake.ml.complete` using Snowpark Python API to generate call summary for the given transcript.
+In the application, clicking on **Generate Call Summary** button will call `/llmpfs` endpoint served by the Flask backend--which will call Snowflake Cortex function `snowflake.cortex.complete` using Snowpark Python API to generate call summary for the given transcript.
 Then, the application will call `/llmpfs_save` endpoint which will update the support ticket record with the generated call summary based on the ticket ID.

 CONGRATULATIONS!!! :)

-## Questions, Comments, Feedback

-For questions, comments, feedback, please reach out to [Dash](dash.desai@snowflake.com).